steunix/passweaver-gui/docs/index.md

 ## Groups

-From here you can create or delete groups, and add/remove members.
+From this page you can create or delete groups, and add/remove members.
 You can nest groups, but membership is NOT inherited: the user is only member of explicitly assigned groups.

 ![Groups page](assets/passweavergui-groups-000.jpeg)